singularian/mdencode/docs/hashList.md

 0 - Hash is not used
 1 - Hash is used

+# CSV Signature args

+Num,Num2,Num3,NumX-Numy,NumZ....

-# Quaterniary Mdencode Arguments
+# Quaternary Mdencode Arguments

-Quaterniary signature parameters for mdencode include 4 states.
+Quaternary signature parameters for mdencode include 4 states.
 One list is used for the file and block hash lists and possibly block group hash lists.

 0 - No Hash